limneos/weak_classdump/readme.md

 Issues
 -----------
 Thanks to Ryan Petrich, currently no issues.
-I might just need to optimize the code a bit for speed and readability.

 Licence
 -----------